grezxune/hayakawa-camping/pages/posts/2024-pre-trip.md

 ### Friday:
 - Leave town at 7/8 am
 - Get up there at noon
+- We'll have 3 vehicles, we don't need to pay anyone to drive our car to the end.
+We'll just have Tommy and AJ drop off a car.
 - Get on the river and float for 4ish hours (get to campsite around 4/6)
 - Set up camp
 - Fish for a bit